ASyed2106/Object-Oriented-Programming/Slide.md

 ➡In object oriented programming (OOP)
     - An instance of a class where this object can be either a variable, a function, a data structure or a combination of such

-_What is OOP_
+***A combination of data and functional code.
+This is because real-world objects have states and behaviour.***
+States→ The characteristic, Measurable data of an object Behaviour→ The available functionality of the object (what can it do?)

+**WHAT IS OOP?**
-Programming practice to design reusable software systems OOP designs programs with creation of Objects
+	- Programming practice to design reusable software systems
+	- OOP designs programs with creation of Objects
-An approach that focuses on the definition of data rather than the input → processing → output logic (OOP vs procedure-oriented programming)
+	- An approach that focuses on the definition of data rather than the input → processing → output logic (OOP vs procedure-oriented programming)
-The goal is to create an object that we can define and provide functionality to solve problems
+	- The goal is to create an object that we can define and provide functionality to solve problems

-Computational differences
+**COMPUTATIONAL DIFFERENCES **
-Procedure-oriented programming
+➡Procedure-oriented programming
-A human may require:
+	- A human may require:
-Calculations
+		- Calculations
-Logical Evaluations
+		- Logical Evaluations
-Complete Repetitive tasks
+		- Complete Repetitive tasks
-Database
+		- Database
-Object oriented programming
+➡Object oriented programming
-Creating a human object
+`	- Creating a human object
-What’s their name
+		- What’s their name
-What’s their address
+		- What’s their address
-What functions can this object have?
+		- What functions can this object have?

 ***OOP focuses on HOW to manipulate the data of the object rather than the logic required to manipulate them***

-Object: A combination of data and functional code.
-This is because real-world objects have states and behaviour.

-States→ The characteristic, Measurable data of an object Behaviour→ The available functionality of the object (what can it do?)

 RECALL THAT AN OBJECT IS AN INSTANCE
 Instance → an instance is a specific realization of any object.
 An object may be different in several ways, and each realized variation of that object is an instance.
 The creation of a realized instance is called instantiation.